abpframework/abp/docs/en/studio/running-applications.md

 ### Miscellaneous

 - You can drag and drop folder and application into folder for organization purposes.
 Click and hold an item, then drag it into the desired folder.
-- We can start all applications by clicking the *Play* icon on the left side, similiar way we can stop all applications by clicking the *Stop*  icon on the left side.
+- We can start all applications by clicking the *Play* icon on the left side, similar way we can stop all applications by clicking the *Stop*  icon on the left side.
 - To remove an application from the tree, open the context menu by right-clicking the application and selecting *Remove*.
 - To remove a folder from the tree, open the context menu by right-clicking the folder and selecting *Delete*.
 - When starting applications, they continue to restart until the application starts gracefully.
 To stop the restarting process when attempting to restart the application, click the icon on the left.
 Additionally, you can review the *Logs* to understand why the application isn't starting gracefully.